 - The maximum number of players on the court is 4 per team.

 - If a team does not have 4 players total and at least 1 player of each gender, they may start with as few as 3 players.
 If a team has less than 4 or the gender requirements are not met at game time, they will suffer a 3 point deficit for every match that they are short.
 If a player comes late, the 3 point penalty can be waived for the remaining games, but not any games in progress.

 - All players must be registered with the League to play with the team.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will forfeit the game.

 - When a team has fewer than the required number of players of a specified gender available, players of one gender may not be substituted for members of another gender.
-For example, if a team has 4 total players available at game time, but none are female, the team must play short with 3 players, and the 4th designated as a "ghost player."
+For example, if a team has 4 total players available at game time, but none are female, the team must play short with 3 players.

 - Players arriving late may join a game already in progress by going into the rotation line.

 - All players present during the match may, but are not required to, play in each game of the match.